sqids/sqids-java/README.md

 - Sensitive data (this is not an encryption library)
 - User IDs (can be decoded revealing user count)

+## System Requirements
+Java 8 or higher is required.

 ## 🚀 Getting started

 Download and Import Sqids via: